Tangle Lakes: Access and use

 The main public access to the Lakes is from a Bureau of Land Management maintained campground and boat launch at Round Tangle Lake, about 20 mi from Paxson on the Denali Highway.
 The boat launch is also the upper terminus of the Delta River Canoe Trail, a 2-3 day route to the Gulkana River and the Richardson Highway.
 The lakes support many species of fish, including lake trout, burbot, and Arctic grayling.
 The area around the lakes consists mostly of tundra due to the high elevation (2864 ft).

 History

 The Tangle Lakes area has been the subject of extensive archaeological exploration.
 Prior to 1976, almost 150 sites had been discovered showing that The Tangle Lakes have been populated intermittently since the settlement of the New World.
-The sites are concentrated closely to the lakes in a range covering about 80 square kilometers and the attraction of the location was most likely that the windswept hills surrounding the lakes would have attracted caribou seeking to graze on the exposed lichen (not for fishing as the lakes would not have been able to support a settlement).
+The sites are concentrated close to the lakes in a range covering about 80 square kilometres and the attraction of the location was most likely that the windswept hills surrounding the lakes would have attracted caribou seeking to graze on the exposed lichen (not for fishing as the lakes would not have been able to support a settlement).
 Part of the Tangle Lakes area has been listed on the National Register of Historic Places as an archaeological district in 1971.